Rex Airlines: Political links criticism

-Rex has been criticised for its close political and financial relationship with the Coalition, particularly the centre-right to right-wing National Party of Australia.
-John Sharp, Rex's current deputy chairman, was a National Party member of the Australian Parliament from 1984 to 1998.

-Rex has provided National Party members with flight tickets free of charge during election campaigns, and is a major donor to the political party.
+Rex has been criticised for its close political and financial relationship with the Coalition, particularly the National Party of Australia.
+John Sharp, Rex's long-serving deputy chairman, was a National Party member of the Australian Parliament from 1984 to 1998.
+Rex has provided National Party members with flight tickets free of charge during election campaigns, and has been a donor to the party.